 Discharges permitted in this Order are consistent with the antidegradation provisions of 40 CFR part 131.12 and State Water Board Resolution No. 68-16 because the discharge will not degrade any existing high quality water.
-The influent water to the GRIP-AWTF comes from the San Jose Creek WRPs tertiary treated effluent that is alreadyin complianceying with its ownOrder No. R4-2015-0070, NPDES permit CA0053911.
+The influent water to the GRIP-AWTF comes from the San Jose Creek WRPs tertiary treated effluent that is already complying with its own NPDES permit.
 The tertiary treated effluent is further treated by the GRIP-AWTF.
-Further treatment at tThe GRIP-AWTF will produce an advanced treated recycled water of superiormuch higher water quality effluent than the San Jose Creek WRP and will only assuringe attainment of the water quality standards in the receiving water.
+Further treatment at the GRIP-AWTF will produce much higher water quality effluent than the San Jose Creek WRP and will only assure attainment of the water quality standard in the receiving water.